Become a WordPress Guru – In 3 Easy Steps

 Now that you have a handle on how to use WordPress, it’s time to start making some money from your skills.
 Like I said earlier, WordPress is the #1 website publishing platform – that means there are plenty of folks willing to pay you to design their websites.
 You’ll probably have a few clients who don’t even know what WordPress is, they just know what they want their website to look like.
 And since WordPress is so incredibly versatile, you’ll have the skills and knowledge to deliver literally any style of website they can imagine.

 Here are a few great websites you can join for FREE to score web design jobs:

 You’ll learn and become more proficient with each job you complete.
 And whether you want to just design websites in your spare time or if you’re interested in becoming a full-time freelancer, you’ll be able to find plenty of work.

 You should also go after small local businesses, say plumbers or restaurants or even attorneys or accountants.
 Many of these small-scale operations have a very basic website or no Internet presence at all.
 But these days it’s absolutely vital because customers find companies and people they’ll do business with almost exclusively online.

 Approach these small businesses and offer your services to build a simple yet effective website.
 It’s a great way to practice your skills and make money at the same time.

-WordPress is positioned to become the dominant website platform for years to come – now is the time to get in on this exciting and lucrative business.
+positioned to become the dominant website platform for years to come – now is the time to get in on this exciting and lucrative business.
+Best of luck!

 P.S.
 I just gave you all the tips and tools you need to become a successful WordPress designer.
 But here are a few more resources to help you reach the top.